-- 1. Direction and instruction,
+- 1. Direction and instruction

-- 2. Specialized software,
+- 2. specialized software

-- 3. Live dictation,
+- 3. live dictation

-- 4. Spelling and word usage,
+- 4. Spelling and word usage

-- 5. Required non-tested transcription,
+- 5. required non-tested transcription

-- 6. Court observations, and
+- 6. court observations

-- 7. Dictionary building.
+- 7. dictionary building

-Methods of Evaluation:
+Methods of Evaluation

-- 1. Direct evaluation of transcribed documents with student meeting the requirements in formatting, punctuation, word usage and spelling, - 2.
-Weekly vocabulary tests that include, but are not limited to, spelling and word usage, - 3.
-Live dictation from qualified staff readers, - 4.
-Speed building tapes in lab environment and to be used as homework as needed, and - 5.
-Timed dictation tests on new material at 160 wpm in two areas: literary and jury charge, with a pass rate of 97.5%.
+- 1. Direct evaluation of transcribed documents with student meeting the requirements in formatting, punctuation, word usage and spelling - 2.
+Weekly vocabulary tests that include, but are not limited to, spelling and word usage - 3.
+Live dictation from qualified staff readers - 4.
+Speed building tapes in lab environment and to be used as homework as needed - 5.
+Timed dictation tests in multi-voice, jury charge, medical and literary